piman-dev/BRVM/README.md

 **Fredrick Fornwall:** Termux

+**Ilya114:** Box64Droid, one of the emulators which the project is built on the top of

 **JeezDisReez:** glibc prefix for Termux

-**olegos2:** Mobox, the emulator which the project is built on the top of
+**olegos2:** Mobox, one of the emulators which the project is built on the top of

 **ptitSeb:** Box64 and Box86 compatibility layers